cBioLab/secure-innerproduct/readme.md

-# **secure-innerproduct**
+# **Secure-innerproduct**

-C++ implementation of computing inner product between a server and a client based on additively homomorphic encryption
+C++ implementation of computing inner product between a server's bit vector and a client's bit vector based on additively homomorphic encryption

 # Installation Requirements